Ask a doctor about a prescription for EPOPROSTENOL NORMON 1.5 mg POWDER FOR SOLUTION FOR INFUSION

 Warnings and precautions

-Inform your doctor before using Epoprostenol NORMON:
+Tell your doctor before using Epoprostenol NORMON:

-Skin lesion at the injection site:
+Skin injury at the injection site:

 Effect of Epoprostenol NORMON on blood pressure and heart rate:

-Use of Epoprostenol NORMON with other medications
+Using Epoprostenol NORMON with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those bought without a prescription.

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

 Epoprostenol NORMON contains sodium

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions for this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 Your doctor will tell you how much Epoprostenol NORMON is suitable for you.
-The amount you are administered is based on your body weight and the type of disease.
+The amount you are given is based on your body weight and the type of disease.
 Your dose may be increased or decreased depending on how well you respond to treatment.

 Pulmonary arterial hypertension

-Renal dialysis
+Kidney dialysis

-Use of Epoprostenol NORMON at home (only for the treatment of pulmonary arterial hypertension)
+Using Epoprostenol NORMON at home (only for the treatment of pulmonary arterial hypertension)

 Epoprostenol NORMON comes as a powder in a glass vial.
 Before use, the powder needs to be dissolved.